 After investigation, the dean will determine if the case should proceed.
 If proceeding, the dean will determine if an administrative hearing or hearing by a student conduct committee is appropriate.
 The hearing official will determine is the student is deemed responsible for the behavior, based on a preponderance of evidence standard.
 If 'responsible', the dean/designee or committee will impose appropriate disciplinary sanctions.
 The dean will set a time frame during which the student will either accept or reject, in writing, the disciplinary sanction.
 Failure of the student to respond in writing within the time frame will be considered as an acceptance and the discipline will become final.
 See Conduct, Due Process Appeals.

 A charge involving a student must be filed in writing with the dean of student success within 30 calendar days of the alleged incident.
 The dean of students must notify the student accused of the infraction.
 Failure of the student to have his/her current address on record with the college will not invalidate such notice.

-The dean of students (or designee) will conduct an investigation to determine if the charge/complaint has merit and if they can be resolved by mutual consent of the parties involved on a basis acceptable to the dean of students*.
-The dean of students may suggest alternative resolution techniques for informal resolutions, when appropriate.
+The dean of student success (or designee) will conduct an investigation to determine if the charge/complaint has merit and whether it can be resolved by mutual consent of the parties involved on a basis acceptable to the dean of student success*.
+The dean of student success may suggest alternative resolution techniques for informal resolutions, when appropriate.

 * If the investigation results from a crime of violence or non-forcible sexual offense,